TokenChingy/ehg-coding-challenge/README.md

 The frontend is implemented using `React.JS`.
 The core goal of it is to query the backend for a generated image created to specification determined by the user of the web application.

-This frontend is has two main components that build up the core functionality.
+This frontend has two main components that build up the core functionality.

 The first being the `Configurator` component that takes in a specified `height`, `width`, and `ordering`.
 These values are then saved to a global state in the `React.JS` application using a combination of `hooks`, and `context` APIs to be made available to other components.
 Using the `hooks` in combination with `context` APIs was far less complicated than setting up a `Redux` store.